EvaMaeRey/everyday_ggplot2_extension/README.md

 extension.

-And we also recognize that we might make ‘Norman’ (poorly designed) ggplot2 extension along the way.
+And we also recognize that we might make ‘Norman’ (poorly designed) ggplot2 extension along the way since mistakes can sometimes be more instructive and memorable than doing things ‘the right way’ the first time round.

 ``` r
 knitr::include_graphics("design_of_everyday_things.jpg")